 These fun, educational projects teach children about natural materials, sustainability, and creativity.
 Most are simple enough for kids to complete with minimal adult supervision, making them perfect for rainy day activities or educational units on plants and gardening.

-Materials: Loofah slices (various sizes), washable paint, paper or fabric, paint trays, protective covering
+Materials: Loofah slices, washable paint, paper or fabric

 - Cut loofah into various sizes and shapes (adult task)